ericbolo/deep-clustering/README.md

 # A tensorflow implementation of deep clustering for speech seperation
-This is a tensorflow implementation of the deep clustering paper: https://arxiv.org/abs/1508.04306 A few exmaples from the test set can be viewed in visualization_samples/ and speech_samples/
+This is a tensorflow implementation of the deep clustering paper: https://arxiv.org/abs/1508.04306 A few examples from the test set can be viewed in visualization_samples/ and speech_samples/

 ## Requirements
 Python 2 and its packages: